 - Verify ability of individual solution providers to quickly integrate into an open architecture

 - Receive feedback on the performance of the “open architecture” design

 - Enable solution providers and end users to exchange ideas to innovate concepts for future solutions

 For technology and data providers: Solution providers have the opportunity to test the integration of their technology and data with other solutions through the emerging federated enterprise information sharing (“open”) architecture and showcase solution capabilities to a wide audience of maritime security stakeholders from ports, marine police, Coast Guard, CBP, DOD components and other potential users.
 Please contact us at

 to learn how you can be an active participant.
-Once you are a confirmed exhibitor of the conference, we will assist you with the following steps:

 For attendees: The operational community has the opportunity to observe solutions plug into an “open” architecture and operate with real data in real time.
 This allows solutions to be evaluated in an environment simulating operations where information needs to be shared across systems and organizations.
 You can be amongst the first to evaluate the system and see how it can assist your security operations by enhancing your maritime/situational awareness and communications with other stakeholders.
 Register for the conference now to be a part of the plugfest.